JSoto7/Hello-World/README.md

 Hello World Example

 Heya.
-  I don't expect you to tell me who you are, but that's okay, Im not telling you either.
+  I don't expect you to tell me who you are, but that's okay, I'm not telling you either.